Hey Folks,

 - Arcteryx Alpha SL pant

-- Patagonia Merino Wool 3 Crew.
+- Patagonia Merino Wool 3 Crew (or similar).

-- Patagonia Merino Wool 2 Bottoms
+- Patagonia Merino Wool 2 Bottoms (or similar)

 - Patagonia R1 full-zip jacket

-- Montbell Ex Light Down jacket (or Montbell U.L.
-Thermawrap jacket)
+- Montbell Ex Light Down jacket

 - 1 pair Arcteryx Palisade Pants